Widget events

 windowfor the host to subscribe to. - CustomEvents listened to on

-window, that the host can emit to feed the widget.
+window, that the host can emit to feed the widget. postMessageinbound for iframe environments (WordPress admin, previews).

 Emitted events

-| Event | Mechanism | Detail | When it fires |
+| Event | Dispatcher | Detail | When it fires |

 |---|---|---|---|

-neuroon-theme-change | window.dispatchEvent | { theme: 'light' | 'dark', containerId?: string } | Theme changes (OS auto-detect or widget.setTheme()). |
+neuroon-theme-change | window.dispatchEvent | { theme: 'light' | 'dark', containerId: string } | Theme changes (OS auto-detect or explicit call). |

-neuroon-preview-ready | window.parent.postMessage | { type: 'neuroon-preview-ready', containerId } | The widget mounted inside an iframe (internal use: admin previews).
+neuroon-preview-ready | window.parent.postMessage | { type: 'neuroon-preview-ready', containerId } | The widget is embedded in an iframe (admin previews).
 Only sent when window.parent !== window. |

 Example: react to theme change